Skip to main content

 Testing Migrations

 The atlas migrate test command allows you to write tests for your schema migrations.
-This feature enables you to test logic in your migrations in a minimal and straightforward way.
-The command is similar to atlas schema test but is focused on testing schema migrations.
+This feature enables you to test logic in your migrations, commonly data migrations, in a concise and straightforward way.

 Migrations testing works only for Atlas Pro users, free and paid.
 Use the following command to use this feature: